bradsimpson213/tweeter/README.md

 Lets find out!
 Today we will be making a `Twitter` like clone to practice creating routes, templates, and forms with `Flask`, `Jinja`, and `WTForms`!

+There is a starter for this project, which has the following:

+1. Pipfile with a few dependancies in it

+2. Templates folder with a few Jinja templates

+3. Static folder with some CSS

+4. `tweets.py` which has some tweet data

+There is also a solution folder with a folder for each phase, so once you complete a phase you can check your code versus the solution.
+Please do not look at the solution until you have completed the corresponding phase 🙏🏼

 ## PHASE 1 - FLASK Setup